MonicaSteffi/OMM12/README.md

 KOFAMSCAN generates several output files after performing functional annotation of protein-coding genes in a metagenome or metatranscriptome dataset.

 Uploaded the integrated proteins from  folder to https://www.genome.jp/tools/kofamkoala/.
 Downloaded the result file and renamed as ‘_proteins_kofam_results.txt’ and saved the files in the present folder.
-Since the new version of kofamscan code (exec_annotation ) didn’t finish within the allotted time of 48 hours, the online version of analysis is preferred.
+Since the new version of kofamscan code (exec_annotation ) didn’t finish within the allotted time of 48 hours, the online version of the analysis is preferred. (last update on 2019/4/9)

 KEGG Version: 103.0
 Version release date: 01-08-2022